 Sponsored by the Institute of Education Sciences (IES)

 Parents will gain effective behavior management strategies to use in their home and community, receive support from a child development specialist, develop a personalized plan of action and connect with other parents.

 We will do initial screenings/assessments in the summer and fall and conduct classes in the fall and spring.
 The family education program will begin in the fall.

 What We Are Looking For

-Enrolled in a preschool, nursery school or group daycare setting at least 2 days per week
+Enrolled (or plan to be enrolled following COVID-19) in a preschool, nursery school or group daycare setting at least 2 days per week